 - A full-time Pediatric Neuropsychology fellowship in the Neurodevelopmental Clinic (NDC).
-This is a one year fellowship with an option for a second year in the Adult and Senior Neuropsychology Clinic at NSMC.
+This is a one-year fellowship, with the option for a second year as an Advanced Postdoctoral Fellow.

-- 50% in the Adolescent Partial Hospital Program and 50% in the NDC.
+- 50% in the Adolescent Partial Hospital Program & 50% in the NDC.

 Evaluations may include neuropsychological assessments, personality assessments with projective testing and educational testing.
 We generally ascribe to the process approach to neuropsychological assessment, which incorporates cognitive psychology as well as brain-behavior relationships.
 The type and extent of testing is predicated on 1) the clinical questions asked, and 2) the type and extent of testing authorized by insurance.

 The amount of testing required of post-doctoral fellows is based on a billable hour system.
 Fellows are required to bring in 60% billable hours (i.e., an average of 24 hours/week over 44 weeks/year = 1,056 billable hours/year for the full-time position, or 12 hours/week = 528 billable hours/year for the half-time positions).
-Since individual evaluations may range anywhere from 6 to 16 hours, this means that the student will be seeing an average of at least one patient a week (half-time position) or two patients a week (full-time position).
+Since individual evaluations typically range between 8 to 12 hours, this means that the fellow will be seeing an average of at least one patient a week (half-time position) or two patients a week (full-time position).